coleifer/huey/docs/consumer.rst

 Huey plays nicely with both `supervisord <https://supervisord.org/>`_, `systemd <https://systemd.io/>`_ and presumably any other process supervisor.
-For complete deployment examples -- including Docker, Docker Compose and PaaS configurations, along with a production checklist -- see :ref:`deployment`.
+For complete deployment examples (Docker, Docker Compose, PaaS configurations) and a production checklist, see :ref:`deployment`.

 .. warning::
     Both supervisord and systemd stop processes with ``SIGTERM`` by default, which huey treats as "stop immediately, interrupting any running tasks".
-    Huey's graceful-shutdown signal is ``SIGINT``, so be sure to configure the stop signal as shown below -- otherwise tasks will be interrupted on every deploy, regardless of how long the supervisor is told to wait.
+    Huey's graceful-shutdown signal is ``SIGINT``, so be sure to configure the stop signal as shown below.
+Otherwise tasks will be interrupted on every deploy, regardless of how long the supervisor is told to wait.

 Barebones supervisor config using 4 worker threads: